alainrk/nrk/README.md

 - **Memory**: Handles memory allocation, reallocation, and garbage collection
 - **Debug**: Tools for inspecting bytecode and execution
 - **REPL**: Interactive environment with history, line editing, and history persistence
-- **Table**: Hash table implementation for string interning and future variable lookup
+- **Table**: Hash table implementation for string interning and variable lookup

 ## Building and Running